Vintage 2021 - The Lake County Report

-What?
+My 2021 wine vintage report starts with: What?
 No fires?
 Our number one concern entering 2021 never materialized in the North Coast growing region.
-While our neighbors in the Sierra Foothills and near Shasta weren’t so lucky, we were incredible lucky this year to avoid the flaming insanity of the last few years.
+While our neighbors in the Sierra Foothills and near Shasta weren’t so fortunate, we were incredible lucky this year to avoid the flaming insanity of the last few years.

 As the vines started growing, it was clear that we never really had winter rains.
 When I was pruning vines in April, the wood was bone dry when sap should have been running, and the foamy, desiccated feel of the canes was alarming.
 Production was down about 30% for us in 2020 as drought stress and a relatively heavy crop in 2019 made it clear that fruit would be light.
 But by how much?

 With all of the concerns over fire, labor, and supply chain problems, I hadn’t really thought about heat, which is a given in Lake County to an extent.
 But as a heat bubble settled over Washington and Idaho, it became clear that a new issue was forming.
 With Portland hitting 115 degrees (I lived there for 15 years – never experienced anything remotely like that!) a peculiar weather pattern dominated from June into mid-August, the most crucial time for grape development.